RustAudio/deepspeech-rs/README.md

 1. `git clone https://github.com/mozilla/DeepSpeech`
 2. cd into that directory
-3. `git checkout v0.1.0`
+3. `git checkout v0.1.1`
-4. Run `util/taskcluster.py` to download precompiled components.
-See the [native_client README](https://github.com/mozilla/DeepSpeech/tree/v0.1.0/native_client) for further options for that script and how to compile DeepSpeech yourself.
+4. Run `python util/taskcluster.py --target <DIR>` to download precompiled components.
+See the [native_client README](https://github.com/mozilla/DeepSpeech/tree/v0.1.1/native_client) for further options for that script and how to compile DeepSpeech yourself.
-5. Download the pretrained models from the URL `https://github.com/mozilla/DeepSpeech/releases/download/v0.1.0/deepspeech-0.1.0-models.tar.gz` and extract the zip file to some location.
+5. Download the pretrained models from the URL `https://github.com/mozilla/DeepSpeech/releases/download/v0.1.1/deepspeech-0.1.1-models.tar.gz` and extract the zip file to some location.
 6. Add the directory where the precompiled components lie (the DeepSpeech checkout) to your `LD_LIBRARY_PATH` and `LIBRARY_PATH` environment variables.

 You can now invoke the example via: